nikolashn/basque/README.md

 # Basque
 Basque is a programming language that aims to be similar to C, with some improvements.
-The Basque compiler currently only statically compiles for Linux x86\_64 ELF and takes ASCII input.
+The Basque compiler currently only statically compiles for Linux x86\_64 ELF, ahead of time, and takes ASCII input.

 ## Installation
+Run the following command in the basque directory (might need to be run as root):
 ```
 make install
 ```